51 Ways to Make Money Online in 2023

 For a more in-depth look, check out this article on blogging for money.

 6. Sign Up for Swagbucks

-Swagbucks is a website that pays you money to complete simple online tasks.
-For example, you can earn rewards for watching videos, completing surveys and just searching the web.
-By making Swagbucks your default search engine (powered by Yahoo), it will keep track of your online activities, and reward you with Swagbucks points, which can be exchanged for gift cards and cash.
+Swagbucks pays you cash rewards to complete simple online tasks.
+For example, you can watch videos, complete surveys, or search the web.
+Swagbucks keeps track of your online activities and rewards you with Swagbucks, which you can exchange for gift cards and cash.

 7. Complete Online Surveys

 You won’t get rich making money on a survey site.
 But if you have some downtime and like voicing your opinion on surveys, you can make a few dollars in less than an hour.
 Survey sites like Survey Junkie, Daily Rewards, or Opinion Outpost can help you make extra money online.